electronstudio/jaylib/README.md

 ### RLGL and Raymath

-These additional libraries are included in the Linux and Mac natives but may not be (or may not work) in the Windows.
+These additional libraries are included in the Linux and Mac natives but may not work properly in the Windows natives.

 ## How to build